wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-Note that the component has `ChangeDetectionStrategy.OnPush` turned on so it means we assume the new reference will come as the input.
+Note that the component has `ChangeDetectionStrategy.OnPush` turned on, so it means we assume the new reference will come as the input.
 Also there's nothing about streams here in the component.
 Just number as the input.
 How to make it happen on the other side?
 There's the `async` pipe once again:

 ```ts
 @Component({